nnstreamer/nntrainer/docs/configuration-ini.md

      * mse : mean squared error
      * cross : cross entropy
         Only allowed with sigmoid and softmax activation function
+     * none : no loss for the model (this model will only support inference)

 6. ```save_path = <string>```